tudorminator/search-on-youtube/README.md

 # search-on-youtube
-Get the current track info from iTunes or [VOX](https://vox.rocks/) and search Youtube using Google Chrome.
+Get the current track info from iTunes, [VOX](https://vox.rocks/) or [Cog](http://www.cogx.org/) and search Youtube using Google Chrome.
 Use the scripts to create Quick Actions in Automator.app, then assign them shortcuts in System preferences.

 ```js
 $ osascript -l JavaScript "/path/to/search-on-youtube/trackInfo.js" --search